 Global Resources Fund

-The Craton Capital Global Resources Fund invests primarily in companies operating in and exposed to natural resources and their related industries.
-Typically, the holdings in the fund represent companies involved in fields like metals and mining, commodities, renewable energy, agriculture and technologies that improve the efficiency or environmental impact of raw material or energy usage.
+The Craton Capital Global Resources Fund invests primarily in companies operating in and exposed to natural resources, renewable energy and their related industries.
+Typically, the holdings in the fund represent companies involved in the fields of metals and mining, commodities, renewable energy, agriculture and technologies that improve the efficiency or environmental impact of raw material or energy usage.
 Global energy usage is at the start of a long-term trend away from fossil fuels and investments in this sector are not included in the fund.

 Stock selection process